interkosmos/xroach/README.md

 ```

 ## Copyright
-Original copyright 1991 by J.T.
-Anderson.
+Original copyright 1991 by J. T. Anderson.
 Squish option contributed by
 Rick Petkiewizc.
 Virtual root code adapted from patch sent by Colin
 Rafferty who borrowed it from Tom LaStrange.
 Several other folks sent
 similar fixes.
 Some glitches removed by patch from Guus Sliepen.